 If your dog has an infection or an abscess it may be that oral antibiotics are needed to help clear up the problem.

 In extreme cases, usually involving chronic infected anal glands that are not expressing properly, and when it is beginning to impact on your dog’s quality of life then a more radical treatment may need to be considered.
 Surgery to remove the anal glands is usually only done as a last resort though as the surgery is very delicate and specialized and can present a number of potential complications.
 The main one is that there is a risk of nerve damage and this can lead to incontinence issues.

 Sometimes, for serious infections or impaction, a smaller operation may be done to flush out the anal glands if the contents of the sac are too difficult or painful to remove manually.

-What Can Be Done to Avoid Anal Gland Problems Occurring?
+How to Avoid Anal Gland Issues

 For some dogs, regardless of any preventative measures that you take, your dog may still suffer from anal gland problems but often there are some steps that you can take that will greatly reduce the risk of anal gland problems starting in the first place or of them reoccurring.
 Some of the most common things to look at are included below.

 Make Sure Your Dog Is Getting Enough Fibre in Their Diet

 Diet is one of the most important considerations for helping to minimise any problems with your dog’s anal glands.
 If your dog has consistently soft poop, not only does this mean that the food they are eating is likely not ideal for them anyway, but it also means that the poop is not firm enough to help naturally express the anal glands.
 If your dog has constipation or is pooping infrequently this can also cause problems.

 Making sure that you have a diet that is working for your dog and one that is promoting firm, good sized poops is important.